One of Paul's passions is researching and narrating family history. He has written many articles about grandparents and great-grandparents.

 Early Adulthood - 1930-1942

 While doing ancestry research and checking the 1940 census, I was shocked to learn that Uncle Augie's residence was listed at Waupun.
-The Wisconsin State Prison is at Waupun and it is highly likely that my uncle was a prisoner there at this time.
+The Wisconsin State Prison is at Waupun and my uncle was likely a prisoner there at this time.
 Uncle Augie, however, never talked about this during the time that I knew him.

 Early Married Life on East Side of Milwaukee - 1943-1954